ajaygautam/arbitary_merge_testing/README.md

 * Branch: Clients/CLIENT2/Prod - Client specifc Prod config for the client's PROD environment

 ## Documentation: The "test"
-* Create a DevBase branch - Add 3 files - xml, json, csv
+* Create a DevBase branch with a config file
 * Create a UatBase branch - from the dev branch
-* Make 10 mods to Dev, merge each to Uat
+* Make mods to Dev, merge each to Uat
 * Verify Dev and Uat are in sync (nothing to merge.
 No ghost merges)
 * Create 5 clients.
 Make Uat and Prod branches for each
 * ====> Every week - add new client - migrate from Uat and create prod
-* Week 1 - Make 3 changes to dev.
+* Week 1 - Make changes to dev.
 Merge all to Uat
-* Week 2 - Make 5 changes to dev.
+* Week 2 - Make changes to dev.
 Merge all to Uat
 * Verify dev and uat are "in sync"
 * Roll out all changes to all client's uat and prod
 * Verify dev and uat are "in sync"
-* Week 3 - Make 3 changes to dev.
+* Week 3 - Make changes to dev.
 Merge all to Uat
-* Week 4 - Make 5 changes to dev.
+* Week 4 - Make changes to dev.
 Merge all to Uat
 * Verify dev and uat are "in sync"
 * Roll out all changes to even indexed client's uat and prod
-* Week 5 - Make 3 changes to dev.
+* Week 5 - Make changes to dev.
 Merge all to Uat
-* Week 6 - Make 5 changes to dev.
+* Week 6 - Make changes to dev.
 Merge all to Uat
 * Verify dev and uat are "in sync"
 * Roll out all changes to odd indexed client's uat and prod
-* Week 7 - Make 3 changes to dev.
+* Week 7 - Make changes to dev.
 Merge all to Uat
-* Week 8 - Make 5 changes to dev.
+* Week 8 - Make changes to dev.
 Merge all to Uat
 * Verify dev and uat are "in sync"
 * Roll out all changes to all client's uat and prod
 * Verify dev and uat are "in sync"